MACS MTO: History and Purpose

 The Museum is housed in a mansion dating back to the Second French Empire, situated on the banks of the Seine, near the Île des Impressionnistes and the Maison Fournaise.
-The building has been carefully restored, with a newly added entrance pavilion to house the reception facilities.
+The building has been restored, with a newly added entrance pavilion to house the reception facilities.
 Following the renovation, the Museum received dual LEED Silver certification: one for the main building and garden and another for the reception pavilion.
-The museum's architecture seamlessly integrates the historic 19th-century mansion with modern museum facilities, including state-of-the-art display cases and lighting systems that highlight the intricate details of objects.
-Visitors experience a carefully planned journey through the space, beginning with the monumental mihrab on the first floor and progressing through increasingly gallery spaces that showcase the material culture and spiritual principles of Sufism.
+The museum's architecture integrates the historic 19th-century mansion with modern museum facilities, including state-of-the-art display cases and lighting systems that highlight the objects.
+Visitors experience a planned journey through the space, beginning with the mihrab on the first floor and progressing through gallery spaces that showcase the material culture and spiritual principles of Sufism.